 The Texas SmartBuy Membership Program is the new name for the State of Texas Cooperative (CO-OP) Purchasing Program.
 We’re your Texas trusted purchasing partner for local government and state funded assistance organization buyers for over 39 years.
 As a service from the Comptroller’s office, the state purchasing cooperative promotes best value procurements through state contract usage at the local level.
 The state offers Texas sized savings from its multi-billion dollar purchasing volume as the estimated #10 economy in the world.
 The Texas SmartBuy Membership Program empowers state funded local buyers such as cities, counties and school districts with access to the same best value and competitively bid statewide contracts as our state agencies.
 A Texas SmartBuy Membership harnesses the state’s purchasing power and puts it to work in your local community.

-Texas SmartBuy Members are provided access to purchase from a wide variety of state term contracts, TXMAS contracts, purchase card and travel contracts for qualified entities — all leveraged by the buying power of the state of Texas.
-Feel secure knowing all Texas contracts meet state legal obligations and are awarded in accordance with state purchasing statutes and competitive bidding requirements.
+Members are provided access to purchase from a wide variety of state term contracts, TXMAS contracts, DIR technology contracts, purchase card, fuel and travel contracts for qualified entities — all leveraged by the buying power of the state of Texas.

 The Texas Comptroller's office operates the Texas SmartBuy online ordering system.
 Vendors' goods and services are available by category, product, price and contract, viewable to the public and are available to purchase only by members.
 With our eprocurement system, you can search, compare and purchase state contracted items all online any time day or night and locate your best value procurement.
 The system will automatically generate a purchase order to both you the purchaser and to the vendor saving you time.
 Purchasers have the ability to create favorite orders, wish lists, use multiple carts and track or change orders online.